obenchekroun/hadistory/README.md

 - This would be easily modifiable to create other things like sci-fi stories, weird New Yorker cartoons or off-brand Pokemon.
 - This may be thermally taxing on the RPi.
 Inferrence consumes all CPUs for many minutes, then sits idle for the set interval.
 - The code isn't very reslilient but seems to work reliably.

+## Miscellaneous

+Can be used with official libraries from pimoroni : [Inky libraries](https://github.com/pimoroni/inky).
+Follow these instructions for RPi 5 compatibility: https://github.com/pimoroni/inky/pull/182